Estimation of False Discovery Proportion with Unknown Dependence: Simulation Studies

 \section{Simulation Studies}

-In the simulation studies, we consider the dimensionality $p=1000$, the sample size $n=50, 100, 200, 500$, the number of false nulls $p_1=50$, the threshold value $t=0.01$ and the number of simulation round 1000, unless stated otherwise.
-The data are generated from a 3-factor model
+In the simulation studies, we consider the dimensionality $p=1000$, the sample size $n=50, 100, 200$, the number of false nulls $p_1=50$, the threshold value $t=0.01$ and the number of simulation round 500, unless stated otherwise.
+The data are generated from $\bx_i\sim N_p(\bmu, \bSigma)$ except in the following model 3.
+The signal strength $\mu_i=1$ for $i=1, \cdots, 50$ and 0 otherwise.
+To investigate the effect of signal strength, we also consider nonzero $\mu_i$ as 0.8 and 1.2.
+To save space, these results are shown in the supplementary materials.
+We estimate the unknown number of factors $k$ for POET-PFA by the data-driven eigenvalue ratio method described in Section 3.1 with $k_{\max}=\lfloor 0.2n\rfloor$.
+To demonstrate the wide applicability of POET-PFA compared with other methods, we consider 8 different model settings for dependence structures in Table 1 as well as Tables 3 \& 4 in the supplementary materials: